ATM (2012 film): Plot

 Emily uses her lipstick to write "HELP" on the booth's window to attract attention.
 The three of them are freezing when a security guard locates them.
 When the guard tries to call the cops, the hooded man beats him to death using a tire iron from David's car trunk.
 When a man with a similar coat enters the booth, he is killed by David and Corey, but is revealed to be an innocent janitor.
 Frustrated, Corey leaves, ends up hitting a line of wire, falls, and gets stabbed by the hooded man.

 After several hours, David and Emily realize Corey is still alive.
 They retrieve him from outside, narrowly managing to return to the booth before the hooded man can get to them.
 The man blocks the booth door with David's car and tries to freeze them to death by filling the booth with cold water.
 Corey dies of blood loss and hypothermia.
-David lifts Emily on his shoulders to trigger the fire sprinkler system alarm but he slips, causing Emily to fall and fatally break her neck.
+David lifts Emily on his shoulders to trigger the fire sprinkler system alarm but he slips, causing Emily to fall and fatally hits her head.

 The hooded man slams David's car into the booth.
 Angered, David improvises a Molotov cocktail and throws it at the killer but the figure he sets ablaze turns out to be the dead guard.
 The police arrive but arrest David as the hooded man hides himself in the crowd.
 As David is driven away, he sees many figures wearing parkas in the crowd.
 The police recover surveillance recordings of the events in the ATM booth, but the killer had planned his actions so as not to appear in the footage, framing David for his crimes.
 In the final scene, the hooded man returns to his headquarters, where he begins to map out similar attacks on other ATMs.